Groups & Factions

 Political Groups

 The British far left is very small, and smaller still is the number of communists and socialists organised into explicitly communist or socialist organisations.
 Nevertheless, these organisations often punch far above their weight.
 Because of the small size of the British left more generally, a few thousand people in a coordinated effort can make an impact, whether in mass movements, trade unions, student organising, or other political parties.
 They are even sometimes well-funded, by highly committed members and through bequests if they have been going long enough.Some of these organisations are supportive of Your Party, announced by Jeremy Corbyn and Zarah Sultana in 2025.
 A lay-supporter of YP, especially if they are not super active in their trade union or local campaign group, may therefore encounter these organisations for the first time.
 To assist, this cheat sheet lays out the groups that you may encounter within YP, roughly in order of size and influence.
-While various other groups exist, they are not detailed here.Other useful guides include the Unofficial Guide to the British Left (published April 2024).
+While various other groups exist, they are not detailed here.Other useful resources include the Unofficial Guide to the British Left (2024); the Splits and Fusions blog (regularly updated); Libcom.com's satirical (and now outdated) Trotspotting: Everything you always wanted to know about sects (but were afraid to ask) (2009); and many others.

 Socialist Workers Party